catalinred/catalinred.github.com/_posts/2010-11-02-css3-font-face-or-how-to-use-a-custom-font-for-your-website.markdown

 layout: post
 slug: css3-font-face-or-how-to-use-a-custom-font-for-your-website
 title: CSS3 font-face or how to use a custom font for your website
+description: Get rid of the common fonts and learn more about how to use a custom font for your website.
 wordpress_id: 1253
 categories:
 - CSS